jako4295/BeamGasAnalysis/README.md

     projectile=projectile,
 )
 ```
-If it is desired to run tests with data from the beams then we can use the `get_data` attribute or initialize the `DataObject` with the `beam_data` parameter set to the path to the data.
-Here are the two options showed in code:
+If it is desired to run tests with data from the beams then we can use the `get_data` attribute on the `DataObject`.
+Here is an example in code:

-*Initiate using attribute*
 ```python
 from DataHandler import DataObject